Healthdirect Free Australian health advice you can count on.

 Granulomas can be part of conditions such as:

-• sarcoidosis — a non-infectious disease that can cause multiple granulomas in different parts of the body, but especially in the lungs
+• sarcoidosis — a non-infectious disease that can cause multiple granulomas in the lungs and other parts of the body

 • chronic granulomatous disease — an inherited immunodeficiency condition that starts in childhood and leads to recurring bacterial and fungal infections